Welcome to the 9th International BioBrillouin Conference

 • Complementary & Correlative Studies and Techniques

-The meeting will take place at the historic Harnack House in Berlin, Germany – the conference venue of the Max Planck Society.
+Harnack House in Berlin, Germany – the conference venue of the Max Planck Society.
 This unique location provides an engaging and peaceful setting right in the heart of Berlin.
 The event will host leading researchers working in the field and offer ample opportunities for networking.
 We hope to foster the initiation of collaborative projects with applications in diverse areas including instrument design, fundamental biophysics, cell biology, pharmaceutical research, and clinical research.

 Scientific Organising Committee: